Search Ask the Dietitian

 Actually sexual intercourse provides much greater benefits to both men and women (skin, vaginal moistness) than calorie burning.
 Besides, intercourse isn't like riding a bike or doing aerobics for a set amount of minutes each time you exercise.
 Hopefully you are not even thinking about using a stop watch.
 Just enjoy each other.

 I am 5' 1", 48 years old, and weigh 193 lbs.
 (I have just lost 17 lbs.)
-I have high blood pressure, cholesterol, and sugar.
+I have high blood pressure, cholesterol and sugar diabetes.
 I am on capoten and have the blood pressure under control.
 I need to know how many calories per day I can consume to continue to lose weight.
 I am not very active and my frame is large.

 Also can you tell me how much sodium my mother should be limited to.
 She is 72 and has had open heart surgery.
 After which she had a major heart attack.
 She has about 1/3 of the use of her heart left.
 She has been told to restrict her sodium.
 (She has had 2 congestive heart failure attacks in one year).
 How much sodium and where to find low / no sodium foods?